Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: System architecture and how to use

 A arbitrary generation profile calculated using an external program (such as Solcore\cite{Alonso-Alvarez2018a} or the McGeeHee Group's Transfer Matrix code\cite{Burkhard2010}) can be inserted into the parameters object \texttt{par} by overwriting the generation profile properties \texttt{gx1} or \texttt{gx2} following creation of the object.
-The profile must be interpolated (using the \texttt{interp1} MATLAB function for example) for the subinterval ($x_{i+1/2}$) grid points defined by \texttt{x$\_$ihalf} (see Section \ref{ssec:spatial_mesh}).
+The profile must be interpolated for the subinterval ($x_{i+1/2}$) grid points defined by \texttt{x\_sub} (see Section \ref{ssec:spatial_mesh}).
+We also recommend that the generation rate is set to zero within the interfacial regions to avoid stability issues.